galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 {: .agenda}

 # What is GROBID?
-GROBID stands for **G**ene**R**ation **O**f **BI**bliographic **D**ata.
-It is a text mining library for large-scale extraction of bibliographical metadata.
+[GROBID](https://github.com/grobidOrg/grobid) stands for **G**ene**R**ation **O**f **BI**bliographic **D**ata.
+It is a text mining library for large-scale extraction of bibliographical metadata and now available on Galaxy.

-# Why use GROBID on Galaxy?
+# Why use GROBID in Galaxy?
-Galaxy is an open-source data analysis platform.
+[Galaxy](https://galaxyproject.org/) is an open-source data analysis platform.
 Using GROBID on Galaxy gives you access to 4000+ tools to work with - all without programming skills.
 Moreover, Galaxy allows you to leverage high-performance computing (HPC) resources from within your browser.
 This is particularly useful, if you are working on large amounts of texts.

 If your texts are not machine-readable, you could use Tesseract directly from within Galaxy or perform further text-mining tasks or visualise your results after having run GROBID.
-All directly on Galaxy.
+All directly in Galaxy.
-You can chain different tools into [workflows](https://gxy.io/GTN:T00151) that you can easily rerun, allowing you to easily automate your analysis steps.
+You can chain different tools into [workflows](https://gxy.io/GTN:T00151) that you can easily rerun, allowing you to easily automate your analysis steps and make your tasks sharable.

 Additionally, [FAIR](https://galaxyproject.org/fair/) and reproducible research are at the core of what we do.
 Galaxy supports best practices in [Research Data Management](https://gxy.io/GTN:T00575) through all steps of the research data life-cycle and makes reproducibility a built-in default to support your research.